chippers/blog/content/thing/tauri-params.md

 for [Tauri] is to be welcoming to newcomers in the community and ecosystem.
 Due to our stack enabling native applications with web technology, we naturally see a lot of developers who aren't familiar with Rust but know JavaScript/TypeScript.
-Many are already familiar with other platforms that enable cross-platform desktop applications build with web technology, such as [Electron], and are interested in some benefits that [Tauri] offers.
+Many are already familiar with other platforms that enable cross-platform desktop applications built with web technology, such as [Electron], and are interested in some benefits that [Tauri] offers.

 #### Maintenance